komleff/u2/README.md

 npm run dev
 ```

-This runs Vite’s dev server.
+This runs ViteвЂ™s dev server.
 See the terminal output for the local URL (typically `http://localhost:5173/`).

 ### Production build